50 Digital Marketing Influencers to Keep an Eye on in 2018

 6. Larry Kim

-Larry Kim, the mastermind behind WordStream Inc, started his online adventure in 2007.
+Larry Kim, the mastermind behind WordStream Inc and Mobile Monkey, started his online adventure in 2007.
 He brought together a team of engineers and marketers to develop keywords tools.
 Besides this, he is a first-class writer for “Social Media Today”, “Search Engine Land” and other esteemed publications.
 His expertise in AdWords and Facebook Advertising make him a top marketing adviser and internet marketer.

 Twitter Followers: 800K Subscribers: 1M